jinglyjangles/ItemCostCalculator/README.md

 # ItemCostCalculator
 Forking from UMod's ItemCostCalculator by Arainrr
-Main purupose is to add JSON wrapper as needed for ServerRewards.
+Main purpose is to add JSON wrapper as needed for ServerRewards.